oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

 2. Our search result gives 'The Fall Guy' the highest score for 'Adventure' movies in 2024 that we have available for our customers to watch.

 Adriana wants to know which movies it's similar to to help her decide if she'd like to watch it.
-Let's run aanother vector search to find out.
+Let's run another vector search to find out.

      ```
      <copy>%sql